weixian-zhang/FoodTruckJunkie/README.md

 ## AppSec - Security In Software Delivery

-Our team strives to include security in each phase of the SDLC.
+I strive to include security in each phase of the SDLC.
 The following describes the software security practices our team follows throughout the SDLC.

 ### Threat Modelling

-Threat modelling is done after we have firmed up more or less on the [Azure architecture diagram](#container-diagram).
+Threat modelling is done after I have completed the [Azure architecture diagram](#container-diagram).
 Threat model designer file can be found [here](https://github.com/weixian-zhang/FoodTruckJunkie/blob/main/docs/ThreatModel-FoodTruckJunkie.tm7) and the exported       Report can be found [here](https://github.com/weixian-zhang/FoodTruckJunkie/blob/main/docs/ThreatMode-Report-FoodTruckJunkie%20WebApp.htm).

 The detected threats are evaluated one by one, for each threat that is mark as "Needs Investigation",